EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 - If you’re stuck, you can **combine two ordinary names together to create a unique one.** For example, Cole + Brendan = Brolen.

-- **Don’t have multiple characters names start with the same letter.** Naming your main characters David, Dan and Daryll will be confusing to your readers.
+- **Avoid having multiple characters with names that start with the same letter.** Naming your main characters David, Dan and Daryll will be confusing to your readers.
 That said, this could be used intentionally for [comedic purposes](https://en.wikipedia.org/wiki/Ed,_Edd_n_Eddy).